Complaint Monkey - Complaint Letter Generator

 Use our AI-powered letter generator to create professional, regulation-citing complaint letters in seconds.

-Disclaimer: Complaint Monkey is a document generation tool.
-We are not a law firm, claims management company, or legal service provider.
-We do not provide legal advice, represent users, or guarantee outcomes.
-All complaint letters are generated automatically based on user input.
-Users are solely responsible for reviewing, editing, and sending letters.
+Disclaimer: Complaint Monkey is a self-service complaint writing tool.
+We do not provide legal advice, represent users, or handle claims on your behalf.
+All complaint letters are generated based on your input.
+You are responsible for reviewing, editing, and sending your letters.
+Outcomes depend on your individual situation.
 See our Terms of Service and Privacy Policy.

-Complaint Monkey is the UK's complaint letter generator.
-We help consumers write professional complaint letters, refund requests, and formal complaints to companies.
-Our complaint templates cover consumer rights issues including poor service, faulty products, and ombudsman escalation.
+Complaint Monkey is a UK complaint letter writing tool.
+We help consumers write clear, structured complaint letters, refund requests, and formal complaints.
+Our templates cover common consumer issues including poor service, faulty products, billing errors, and more.

 © 2026 Complaint Monkey.
 All rights reserved.